 - Don’t forget about integration.
 The integration process will take place before and after the experience itself, and while it’s sometimes overlooked it is just as important as the actual trip!
 Psychedelics allow us to examine our psyches—including the thoughts and emotions that tend to go unnoticed.
 This may bring up a lot of questions, concerns, and epiphanies.
 If you bottle up or ignore these issues and insights, they’ll likely be lost and the positive effects of your use will be temporary.
 Without processing these novel insights or newly-developed questions, we’re not accessing all of the long-term benefits of psychedelics.

 - Take advantage of all of the resources available to you.
 We’re very fortunate to be living in a time where we understand psychedelics more than ever before and there’s less stigma attached to their use.
 As such, there’s been an explosion of committed and knowledgeable professionals ready to help someone on their psychedelic journey.
 You now have the option to be supported by a trip sitter before, during, and after your psychedelic experience.
 To have the best chances of accessing long-lasting personal growth and wellness benefits of psychedelics, talk to one of our psychedelic facilitators today.

 Profound Psychedelic Experiences for Long-Lasting Effects

 If you’ve felt bogged down by the decades of warnings regarding the dangerous effects of psychedelics, we hope you can now take relief in the fact that these substances are not only safe, but they’re also one of the best ways to support positive and sustained health and wellbeing outcomes.
-If you still have unanswered questions, we encourage you to reach out and speak with us.
+If you still have unanswered questions, we encourage you to book a consultation with us.

 Now, we just have to wait for federal regulation to catch up with what we know about psychedelics, that “the relatively low risk with usage does not appear to align with stringent drug laws that impose heavy penalties for their use.”